tytydraco/yessleep/out/I_found_someone_else_who_has_seen_the_Static_channel_Part_2.md

 Saturday was one of those late February days that doesn’t know what season it wants to be.
 The sky was overcast but the air was mild.
 Pullen Park was half-empty, the way parks are in the ambiguous weeks between winter and spring.

-Casey and I arrived at 11:45 and sat on a bench near the carousel.
+Casey and I arrived at 1:45 PM and sat on a bench near the carousel.
 It was closed for the season.
 Casey had her phone out, pretending to scroll but actually, I knew, keeping one eye on every person who walked past.

 At 1:58 PM, a man sat down on the bench across from us.